 The peculiar nature of a self portrait compounds the complexities.
 Just the fact that the mirror image is bilaterally symmetrical to the truth could be misleading.
 Horizontally ”flipped’ self portrait images can reveal another side; a different feeling quality, as with my 1970s self-portrait.
 But perhaps others don’t see it as I do:

-At this point I must shoehorn in Albrecht Dürer – or maybe drag him in by his ringlets, because I find he epitomises the contrasting, interrelated introspective and public self-consciousnesses from which ‘looking glasses’ or other reflective surfaces through the ages are inseparable.
+At this point I must shoehorn in Albrecht Dürer – or maybe drag him in by his ringlets, because I find he epitomises the contrasting, interrelated introspective, private, and public self-consciousnesses from which ‘looking glasses’ or other reflective surfaces through the ages are inseparable.
 Of Dürer’s 1492 pen & ink self portrait Julian Bell writes “In his mirror lay a pathway to the soul” (Mirror of the World – a New History of Art’ 2007).
 By contrast Dürer’s 1500 Christ-like yet meticulously groomed self-image is a full-face, full-on, many-faceted public statement.

 Dürer’s signature AD logo (even reflected in the fingers of his 1500 self-image) was already well-known from his wood engravings, and he is at no pains to represent himself as a mere painter or engraver.
 Had he wished he could certainly have done so.
 Attempting to paint oneself painting, particularly if one is doing so from direct observation is, nevertheless, a technical challenge.
 One’s model obviously doesn’t hold the pose.
 The hand that wields the brush cannot keep still, particularly during critical moments of scrutiny.
 As in quantum physics, the activity of the observation makes the truth elusive.